ml5js/Intro-ML-Arts-IMA-F22/README.md

 ## COURSE SCHEDULE

-The course will be two (2) times per week for one hour and thirty minutes (1:30) for a total of 14 weeks.
+The course will be one (1) times per week for three (3) hours and thirty minutes for a total of 14 weeks.

 ## ASSIGNMENTS